 So with GDPR, my prediction is that email is going back to the future – back to a more TV and broadcast advertising approach.
 If your prime focus is behavioral targeting, it will be hard to say that you were “just advertising” and it’s up to the people whether or not to listen to your message.

 The whole world is saying the opposite.
 They are all saying we will only send you messages we know you want or need.
 In my view, it’s only a matter of time until people understand they have privacy rights and start filing class-action lawsuits against those one-to-one marketers.

-How do you see the future of graphic design in 5 years from now?
+How do you expect your market to look like in 5 years from now?

 I think and hope the trend of live filters and superficial images will shift to portray a more authentic and natural style.
 We are at a point where a photo taken with a smartphone is not a representation of the real world, but an automated machine photoshopped version.

 In years to come, we anticipate seeing more seamless designs across different screen sizes and scenarios, communicating with users as they go from a small screen on their wrist, to a medium-sized screen on their phone to the tablet in their car or the desktop in their home.
 Being able to stay connected with them and provide a flawless experience across all devices will help tools like ours to keep their edge.